Today's High School Students are the Scientists of Tomorrow

 What are the Goals for MCB 101 and 102?

-Offer students an inside look at the UA Molecular and Cellular Biology Department and other departments in the College of Science through campus visits, lab tours, and interaction with university faculty.
+- Offer students an inside look at the UArizona Molecular and Cellular Biology Department and other departments in the College of Science through campus visits, lab tours, and interaction with university faculty.

-Provide high school students 3 units of UA credit at significantly reduced tuition.
+- Provide high school students 3 units of UArizona credit at significantly reduced tuition.

 What are the Responsibilities of the High Schools?